-Additionally, students who have been dismissed from a School of Nursing program, those who fail two core nursing courses, or those who fail the same core nursing course twice are not eligible for reentry into the same program within the School of Nursing until four full academic quarters have passed since the date of programmatic withdrawal.
+Additionally, students who have been dismissed from a School of Nursing program, those who fail two core nursing courses, or those who fail the same core nursing course twice are not eligible for reentry into the same program within the School of Nursing until four full academic quarters have passed since the date of programmatic withdrawal, subject to the School of Nursing Course Expiration Policy.

-Reentry into a previously attempted nursing diploma, associate's degree, or bachelor's degree entrance option is limited to one time for students withdrawn for not meeting program standards as defined in the Nursing Handbook.
+Reentry into a previously attempted Nursing Diploma, Associate's Degree, or Bachelor's Degree entrance option is limited to one time for students withdrawn for not meeting program standards as defined in the Nursing Handbook.

-Nursing students will have their previously completed nursing core courses (as designated by course prefix NU, NUR, PN, PRN, HUN, & NGR) assessed against the current program to determine which course(s) will be applied to the program into which they are enrolling.
+Nursing students will have their previously completed nursing core courses (as designated by course prefix NGR, NUR, PRN) assessed against the current program to determine which course(s) will be applied to the program into which they are enrolling.
 All previously completed general education courses will be applied as required in the program.
-Rasmussen College will allow the student to re-enter at the appropriate level in a current program if a space in the program is available and all other reentry requirements are met.
+Rasmussen College will allow the student to reenter at the appropriate level in a current program if a space in the program is available and all other reentry requirements are met.